Areeba-Qammar/FlyRank-AI-Backend/scraper/README.md

 }
 ```

-`failed_pages: 1` is expected — the script includes one made-up book URL on purpose, to prove a broken page doesn't take down the run.
+`failed_pages: 1` is expected, the script includes one made-up book URL on purpose, to prove a broken page doesn't take down the run.

 ## Why no browser was needed

-All the book data is already in the HTML the server sends back — nothing here is loaded in with JavaScript.
+All the book data is already in the HTML the server sends back, nothing here is loaded in with JavaScript.
 A plain HTTP request gets everything a headless browser would, without the extra time and memory.

 ## Ethics note